 Picture: China takes centre stage at BRICS 2017 conference, Xiamen, China, 4 September 20171

-China is, arguably, the largest economy in the world, with many sources claiming that China, has in fact, overtaken the United States, to claim this title.
+China is, arguably, the largest economy in the world with many sources claiming that China has, in fact, overtaken the United States to claim this title.
 Whether or not you agree with China being number 1 or number 2, you cannot question China’s global importance, impressive growth, and staggering trade volume.
 China's rapid development has resulted in China becoming an appealing destination for many businesses.

 Evidently, China is a very large and important player in the international market.
-Thus, in order to take your business to the next stage and expand internationally, getting access to the Chinese market is clearly an important consideration and would most certainly prove rewarding.
+Thus, in order to take your business to the next stage and expand internationally, getting access to the Chinese market is clearly an important consideration and would most certainly prove to be rewarding.
 The sheer size of the market and vast population size allows firms to gain access to a greater market and a large pool of consumers.

 What makes China stand out?

 Not only is China one of the largest economies in the world, but it has connections with countries all over the world.
 However, the interesting feature here, and the reason that China is so different to any other country, is the fact it is so closed off.
 This makes China a very difficult market to tap into and our future blogs will provide useful tips and key considerations in doing so, particularly in terms of the differences between Chinese and Western social media and marketing platforms.
-Being able to tap into the large Chinese population, the growing middle class and their rising western tastes is definitely an appealing proposition.
-In order to get your brand out there you need to go beyond the great firewall and the closed nature of China!
+Being able to tap into the large Chinese population, the growing middle class and their rising western tastes is most definitely an appealing proposition.
+However, to get your brand out there you need to go beyond the great firewall and the closed nature of China!